pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 # Channel Groups API for Objective-C SDK

-Channel groups let you subscribe to many channels via a single group name.
-You can't publish to a channel group; publish to individual channels instead.
+Channel groups bundle many channels under a single name.
+You can subscribe to a channel group, but you can’t publish to it; publish to individual channels instead.

-##### Channel group operations
-- Subscribe to channel groups; publishing directly to a group isn't supported.
+Requires Stream Controller add-on: Enable for your key in the Admin Portal.
+See support page for enabling add-ons.

 ## Add channels to a channel group

-##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal.
-See support page for enabling add-ons.

-Adds channels to a channel group.
+Adds channels to a group.

 ### Method(s)